 Yes, donor recipients must have medical reasons to use an egg donor; therefore, they complete extensive screening prior to getting the opportunity to select a donor.
 All donor recipients meet with a physician to review their medical history before moving ahead with treatment.
 Medical testing is scheduled after the initial consultation to assist doctors in creating a treatment plan for the Recipient.
 Similar to Donors, it is required that some recipients attend a “Recipient Day” that consolidates much of their testing within one visit.
 At Shady Grove Fertility, we believe that a counseling session is a beneficial part of the medical treatment and is required of all participants of the Donor Egg Program.
 This means that both egg donors as well as donor recipients must meet with a mental health professional prior to any medical treatment.
 Recipients must also take injections in order to prepare their bodies to receive the embryo(s) created as a result of the eggs donated.

 How much does it cost a donor recipient to receive treatment?

 The expense of the programs varies according to the number of attempts, program chosen, location, and travel expenses.
-Costs range from $15,000 to over $50,000 and most insurance providers do not cover donor egg treatment, therefore patients are financing their entire treatment.
+Most insurance providers do not cover donor egg treatment, therefore patients are financing their entire treatment.
 Fortunately, Shady Grove Fertility’s Shared Risk 100% Refund Program helps eliminate the financial burden by allowing recipients to participate in several cycles for 1 fee.

 Do Recipients ever know who their egg donor is?